How to do a competitive analysis in 5 easy steps

 In this article, we suggest how to do a competitive analysis in 5 easy steps.
 Start collecting the basics and then drilling down as follows:

-It’s important to track your competitors’ established date, their fundraising rounds and their employee numbers to enable you to benchmark your own growth.
+Track your competitors' established date, their fundraising rounds and their employee numbers to enable you to benchmark your own growth.
 Use this data to set yearly business goals and projections.
 You can find a company details on Linkedin, Crunchbase, AngelList and Owler.
-Although when it comes to Owler take what they present with a large pinch of salt.
+Although when it comes to Owler take what is presented with a large pinch of salt.

 If you struggle to find a company's revenues online, then use a formula like this one developed by Jason Lemkin of SaaSfor.
 Count the number of employees at your competitors' company.
 Linkedin is suitable for this rather than standing outside their offices with a clipboard.
 Yes, we have done this, but a little more subtlety.
 Then multiply by £115,000 if well-funded. £160,000 if modestly funded.
 And that's the competitors' ballpark revenues.